mael-insa/d7020e_lab3_mael/WSL.md

 code .
 ```

 This will use the Windows `vscode` installation so you don't need a local linux install, however you will notice that the plugins you have in windows, if any, needs local install for you WSL domain.
-So you can now install `rust-analyser`, and other friends of `code`.
+So you can now install `rust-analyzer`, and other friends of `code`.

 ### Installing cargo-symex